-Even if you skip the Thanksgiving gravy and side dishes, I urge you to cook turkey breast this way: It is SO much moister and really lends itself to whatever gravy or sauce you feel like using that day.
+Even if you skip the Thanksgiving gravy and side dishes, I urge you try poached turkey breast: It is so much juicier and really lends itself to whatever gravy or sauce you feel like using that day.

 - 2 turkey wings (both drumette and second digit)

 - 1 tablespoon vegetable oil

 - 1 tablespoon cracked black peppercorns

 - 1 teaspoon dried sage, or 1 tablespoon chopped fresh sage